Pazoia/JavaScript30_day-24_Sticky-Nav/README.md

 Features:
 * Nav bar will always remain visible on the top of the page.
-* There's an animation that slides in from the left side once
+* Logo animation that slides in from the left side once
-scrolled past the top height of the Nav bar on the page.
+the Nav bar hits the top of the browser.